Atmosphere of hate deepening divide between communities: Farooq, Mehbooba

-Srinagar: Former Jammu and Kashmir chief ministers Farooq Abdullah and Mehbooba Mufti on Monday said an atmosphere of hate has been created in the country that is driving a wedge between various communities and called for efforts to arrest this trend.
+SRINAGAR: Former chief ministers Farooq Abdullah and Mehbooba Mufti on Monday said an atmosphere of hate has been created in the country that is driving a wedge between various communities and called for efforts to arrest this trend.

 “If we have to come close to each other, this hate has to be removed.
 I told him (Lieutenant Governor) about that film (The Kashmir Files) also.
 I asked him if he thought it can be true that a Muslim will kill a Hindu and then put the blood in rice and ask his wife to eat it?
-Do you think we have fallen so low?” the Lok Sabha member and National Conference president told reporters in Anantnag district.
+Do you think we have fallen so low?
+National Conference president told reporters in Anantnag district.

 Abdullah said ‘The Kashmir Files’ was a baseless movie which has not only spread hatred across the country but even here in Kashmir.